The 30 Best Questions for an Internal Interview

 - How would you encourage good time management on your team if you were in a leadership position?

-- What was the most challenging project that you’ve worked on?
+- What was the most challenging project that you’ve worked on in terms of time management?
 What would you change in how it was run to make it less challenging?

-Remember: Time management is just another way of framing priority management.
-Does the team with the opening deal with hard deadlines, soft deadlines, or a mixture of both?
+Time management is just another way of framing priority management.
+Does the team with the open role deal with hard deadlines, soft deadlines, or a mixture of both?
 Will the successful applicant have to choose what to do first, or will the job require a steady stream of predictable performance?

 With internal candidates, you’ll already have a record of how they manage their time and priorities—so it’s easier to match their strengths to a position that suits them.

-At the end of an internal interview, the interviewer will likely ask a candidate if they have any questions.
-This is a great opportunity to show how interested you are in the company and the role.
+At the end of an internal interview, the interviewer will likely ask the candidate (you) if they have any questions.
+This is a great opportunity to show how interested you are in the role.

-As this is an internal interview, it’s likely you, as the candidate, will know the ins and outs of the business.
-So use these questions as an opportunity to learn more about the department (if it’s a new one!) and your potential for growth.
+As this is an internal interview, it’s likely you’ll be familiar with the business, but there’s always more to learn about a position you’re applying for.
+So, use these questions as an opportunity to learn more about the role and your potential for growth.

 Some questions you could ask include:

-- What would you like to see me achieve within the first six months in the role?
+- What would you like to see me achieve within the first three months in the role?

 - What is the opportunity for career growth?